edgeworx/docs/content/en/docs/more/maintenance.md

 ## Schedule

-We understand the importance of keeping our customers in the loop about maintenance.
+We understand the importance of keeping our customers in the loop about upcoming maintenance.
+We have two classes of scheduled maintenance.

 ### Regularly Scheduled Maintenance